AincradOT/launcher/README.md

 ## About

 The AincradOT **Launcher** is an Electron-based game client launcher built with React, TypeScript, and Vite.
-It provides a modern, cross-platform desktop application for launching and managing game clients with a focus on security, performance, and user experience.
+It provides a cross-platform desktop application for launching and managing the game client.

-The launcher features:

-- **Cross-platform compatibility** (Windows, macOS, Linux)
-- **Modern React-based UI** with TypeScript
-- **Electron main process** for native desktop integration
-- **Automated build pipeline** with GitHub Actions CI/CD
-- **Code quality tools** (ESLint, Prettier, Vitest)

 ## Requirements